 All employees, including senior employees, will normally be appointed to the minimum point of the grade for the job.

 In certain cases it may be appropriate to appoint to a higher point of the pay grade.
 This may arise when, for example, the preferred candidate for the job is or has been, in receipt of a salary at a higher level than the grade minimum.

-All employees, including senior employees, receive annual increments until the top of the development point is reached.
+All employees, except for the Strategic Leadership Team who are on fixed salaries, receive annual increments until the top of the development point is reached.
 The final increment, above the development point on each grade, is subject to outstanding performance.

 Protection of earnings policy

 The council’s policy on protection of earnings applies to all employees of the council and provides protection for an employee’s basic bay where it is reduced as a result of:

 - Redeployment into a suitable alternative vacancy where an employee is at risk or under notice of redundancy